 Conclusion

 The Berlin Wall, with its complex historical significance and symbolic representation, serves as a reminder of the lasting effects of the Cold War.
-It demonstrates the immense power of physical structures in influencing geopolitics and how barriers can alter the course of history.
-Though the wall is gone, its memory lives on, reminding us of the importance of freedom, unity, and the perils of division.
+It shows how physical structures can have such enormous power controlling the course of geopolitics and how barriers have the ability to bend history at its whim.
+While the wall has been dismantled, the memory of it will lasted, reminding us of the significance of freedom, unity and the consequences of those same elements splitting.